Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

     This query returns the filename of any documents authored by *Reviewer* that mention "New York".

-## Explore and modify definitions of search components
+## Task 6: Explore and modify definitions of search components

 The components of the search solution are based on JSON definitions, which you can view and edit in the Azure portal.